 Habitability claims involve the current status and living conditions of a building.
 These claims are related to current living conditions and do not require a specific instance of bodily injury or property damage.
 The act of leasing an uninhabitable space is illegal and is defined by California Civil Code Section 1941, which states that when a landlord rents property as a place of residence, the property must by law be in a habitable condition, meaning all of the below conditions must be met:

 You do not have to be a tenant in order to file a premises liability claim against an irresponsible property owner.
 If you used the property and were hurt as a result, you may be entitled to compensation for medical bills and pain and suffering.
-Our personal injury attorneys in Sacramento are experts in premises liability law and fight to maintain safe living and working conditions for our community.
-If you have been hurt because of someone else’s negligence, or feel that the property you are renting is uninhabitable, call our personal injury lawyer in Sacramento for a free consultation today!
+Our Sacramento slip & fall lawyers are experts in premises liability law and fight to maintain safe living and working conditions for our community.
+If you have been hurt because of someone else’s negligence, or feel that the property you are renting is uninhabitable, call our injury attorney in Sacramento for a free consultation today!

-Contact our office to to speak with a personal injury attorney in Sacramento about your injury claim.
+Contact our Sacramento or Folsom office to to speak with a personal injury attorney in Sacramento about your injury claim.
 We offer a free initial consultation where you can get honest answers to your questions and learn more about your legal options.
-You can reach us by phone at (916) 357-6767 or send us an email to schedule an appointment.
+You can reach us by phone at (916) 357-6789 or send us an email to schedule an appointment.